-During P.E. class, valuables such as watches and jewelry should be locked in your main locker, not your P.E. locker, and not left in pockets and purses in the changing room.
+During P.E. class, valuables such as watches and jewelry should be locked in your main locker, and not left in pockets and purses in the changing room.
 Students are responsible for the care and safety of all of their personal belongings.
 The school cannot accept responsibility for lost or stolen articles.